 macOS Specific Directions

-Step One: Install Homebrew:
+Step Two: Install Homebrew:

 Homebrew is a command-line tool which helps you install and manage various other command-line tools.
 To install Homebrew go to the following site and follow the instructions, note it may take some time to download and install: https://brew.sh.